techdivision/import-docs/pages/02.getting-started/03.configuration/docs.37.md

 ]
 ```

-> This is only possible, if the additional library uses the same Composer autoloader as M2IF - Simple Console Tool does.
+> This is only possible, if the additional library uses the same Composer autoloader as Pacemaker - Community Console Tool does.

 ##### Additional Vendor Directories

-Assuming, that the M2IF - Simple Console Tool PHAR archive will be used, it is necessary, that the Composer class loader of the additional library vendor directory will be added like
+Assuming, that the Pacemaker - Community Console Tool PHAR archive will be used, it is necessary, that the Composer class loader of the additional library vendor directory will be added like

 ```json
 "additional-vendor-dirs" : [